SmithB/ICESat2/README.md

     git merge upstream/master
     git push

-3. Before editing/adding code to your local repo (on your machine) make sure it's up-to-date w.r.t. the remote repo (on GitHub), do:
+#### Before editing/adding code to your local repo (on your machine) make sure it's up-to-date w.r.t. the remote repo (on GitHub), do:

     git pull

-4. Rules for a great git commit message style:
+#### Rules for a great git commit message style:

-     1. Separate subject from body with a blank line
+    * Separate subject from body with a blank line
-     2. Limit the subject line to 50 characters
-     3. Capitalize the subject line
-     4. Do not end the subject line with a period
+    * Do not end the subject line with a period
+    * Capitalize the subject line and each paragraph
-     5. Use the imperative mood in the subject line
+    * Use the imperative mood in the subject line
-     6. Wrap the body at 72 characters
+    * Wrap lines at 72 characters
-     7. Use the body to explain what and why vs. how (if needed)
+    * Use the body to explain what and why you have done something (if needed)

 Example: